DaveVoorhis/Wrapd/docs/index.md

 ## Why Wrapd? ##

+### Features ###

+1. Tested SQL queries in Java are invoked with conventional Java methods.
+2. Code generation is part of the Wrapd library and integrates into your build pipeline.
+No external tools are required.
+3. Database access is in database abstraction layers to increase cohesion, reduce coupling, and promote separation of concerns.
+4. SQL text is exposed in the query definitions but hidden in the query invocations, making them safe, secure, and SQL-injection-free.
+5. SELECT queries generate Streams-friendly results.
+Java integration is easy and clean.
+6. Inserting and updating table rows is easy.
+7. If needed, table names can be automatically prefixed.
+Avoid table name collisions in shared databases.
+8. Easy, automatic schema migration keeps your code in sync with your database schema and vice versa.

+Wrapd SQL is _amplified_, not obscured!

+### Details ###

-#### Easily and quickly define and test SQL queries in your DBMS's SQL syntax from within Java, and invoke them via conventional Java methods. ####
+#### Easily and quickly define and test SQL queries in your DBMS's SQL syntax from within Java and invoke them via conventional Java methods. ####

 Each SQL query definition in Wrapd acts as:
    - A unit test to run the query and verify that it works; and